miguelitodev/index.docs/languages/english/learning-with-tv-series/SpongeBob.md

 Basically he was saying like "Oh a new television"

 ---
-**Easy.. easy:** its like, take care to not broke, like when we are carrying something that is "frr"
+**Easy.. easy:** its like, take care to not broke, like when we are carrying something that is "fragil"

+They said it in episode when spongebob was carrying the brand new television with patrick to their house

+---